sqlmapproject/sqlmap/Dependencies.md

 sqlmap is developed in [python](http://www.python.org), a dynamic, object-oriented, interpreted programming language freely available from [http://python.org/download/](http://python.org/download/).
 This makes sqlmap a cross-platform application which is independant of the operating system. sqlmap requires Python version **2.6.x** or **2.7.x**.
 To make it even easier, many GNU/Linux distributions come out of the box with Python installed.
 Other Unixes and Mac OSX also provide Python packaged and ready to be installed.
 Windows users can download and install the Python installer for x86, AMD64 and Itanium.

 sqlmap relies on the [Metasploit Framework](http://metasploit.com) for some of its post-exploitation takeover features.
-You need to grab a copy of the framework from the [download](http://metasploit.com/download/) page - the required version is **3.5** or higher.
+You can grab a copy of the framework from the [download](http://metasploit.com/download/) page - the required version is **3.5** or higher.
 For the ICMP tunneling out-of-band takeover technique, sqlmap requires the [Impacket](http://corelabs.coresecurity.com/index.php?module=Wiki&action=view&type=tool&name=Impacket) library too.

 If you are willing to connect directly to a database server (switch `-d`), without passing through the web application, you need to install Python bindings for the database management system that you are going to attack: